sonata-project/ecommerce/docs/reference/architecture/index.rst

 Basket <-> Order transformations and storage
 --------------------------------------------

 Along the checkout process, once the Basket has been validated by the Customer and is about to be paid for, we'll transform the Basket (which is submitted to change) into an Order (which will be fixed in time).
-Hence, Basket & Order entities are quite similar, but we'll need to copy data from one to the other.
-We can't afford having relationships / dependencies that may evolve later in the Order entity, hence we copy or serialize those.
+Therefore, Basket & Order entities are quite similar, but we'll need to copy data from one to the other.
+We can't afford having relationships / dependencies that may evolve later in the Order entity, therefore we copy or serialize those.

 Basket -> Order
 ~~~~~~~~~~~~~~~

 At the Order instance construction depending on the Basket, we'll compute the final Order price, based on BasketElements, Delivery, etc. We use the ``BasketTransformer::transformIntoOrder`` method to do so.
-This will check for the Basket validity and create an Order instance based on that.
+This will check the Basket validity and create an Order instance based on that.

 You may, of course, override this transformer and the associated service (service id is ``sonata.payment.transformer.basket``).